LibrePlan/libreplan/doc/src/user/en/07-planificacion.rst

 Advanced assignment view
 ----------------------------
-The advanced assignment view is explained in depth in the “Resource assignment” chapter.
+The advanced assignment view is explained in depth in the "Resource assignment" chapter.